 Hard Ones

 82.)
-What is something you can easily hold in your right hand but cannot possibly hold in your left hand?
+What can you easily hold in your right hand but cannot possibly hold in your left hand?

 Your left elbow or hand.